Cordae: Musical style and influences

 Cordae lists Nas, Jay-Z, Kid Cudi, Kanye West, Eminem, Capital Steez, Lil Wayne, J. Cole, Big L, Travis Scott, and Kendrick Lamar as some of his biggest influences.
 Shortly after the release of The Lost Boy, he said his five favorite rappers were Jay-Z, Nas, 2Pac, The Notorious B.I.G., and Big L. He has called Nas' album It Was Written a big influence.
 He has repeatedly said that, given his musical background and understanding of old school hip-hop and what hip-hop is evolving into, he can be the key in bridging the generational gap in hip-hop.

-Respect Magazine opined in 2018 that Dunston was ahead of his time as a rapper.
+Respect Magazine opined in 2018 on Brooks' trajectory as a rapper.
 "He is a mix of the old and new school, and the deliverance and perception of his music sets himself apart from the new generation of rappers these days.
 We get a clear glimpse of this in his music videos for "Old N*ggas," 'My Name Is,' and 'Kung Fu,' which all have over 5 million views on YouTube.
 He is building a solid buzz for himself day by day, and letting the world know his bars and rhymes are ahead of his time.
 He has yet to drop a project proving such."

 Revolt TV said in 2018, "There's always going to be artists who go against the grain and manage to generate conversation without being mundane or routine.
 Cordae is the result of perfect timing, a need for change and managing to bridge the gap between aesthetic and talent.
 He's the Gohan of the YBN collective, appearing docile and juvenile but displaying a 'mastery' over words that seems at odds with old-school "hip-hoppers" belief about his age group.
 It is yet to be seen if his talent warrants the praise he's receiving."